Foot binding: Process

-The girl's broken feet required a great deal of care and attention, and they would be unbound regularly.
-Each time the feet were unbound, they were washed, the toes checked for injury, and the nails meticulously trimmed.
+The girl's broken feet required a great deal of care and attention and they would be unbound regularly.
+Each time the feet were unbound they were washed, the toes checked for injury, and the nails trimmed.
 When unbound, the broken feet were also kneaded to soften them and the soles of the girl's feet were often beaten to make the joints and broken bones more flexible.
-The feet were also soaked in a concoction that caused any necrotic flesh to fall off.
+The feet were also soaked in a concoction that caused necrotic flesh to fall off.

 Immediately after this procedure, the girl's broken toes were folded back under and the feet were rebound.
 The bindings were pulled even tighter each time the girl's feet were rebound.
 This unbinding and rebinding ritual was repeated as often as possible (for the rich at least once daily, for poor peasants two or three times a week), with fresh bindings.
 It was generally an elder female member of the girl's family or a professional footbinder who carried out the initial breaking and ongoing binding of the feet.
 It was considered preferable to have someone other than the mother do it, as she might have been sympathetic to her daughter's pain and less willing to keep the bindings tight.

-For most, the bound feet eventually became numb.
-However, once a foot had been crushed and bound, attempting to reverse the process by unbinding was painful, and the shape could not be reversed without a woman undergoing the same pain all over again.
+Once a girl's foot had been crushed and bound, attempting to reverse the process by unbinding was painful, and the shape could not be reversed without a woman undergoing the same pain again.
+The timing and degree of foot binding varied among communities.